icdowns/Lab2/README.md

 # Lab2
-Learning to make unordered lists and mass text in my websites
+Learning to make unordered lists and mass text in my websites.